jturner421/metaprompting/prompts/architecture/assistant-specific/aider/tech-stack-prompt.md

 - Reproducible builds
 ```

-Then, based on core technology, generate appropriate dependency file(s):
+Then, based on core technology, generate appropriate dependency file(s).
+Below are a few examples based on some currently popular technologies:

 For Node.js/JavaScript/TypeScript projects:
 ```json